FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 The `normalize` method must return an array containing the reference data properties, with the property names as array keys and the property values as array values.

-Now declare the normalizer as a service :
+Now declare the normalizer as a service:

 ```yaml
 #Acme/Bundle/SupplierBundle/Resources/config/services.yml